Introduction: How to Curl Your Hair With a Flat Iron

 As you can see in these gifs, you aren't wrapping all of your hair around the flat iron like you would with a curling iron.
 Instead you wrap just part of the hair and slowly and carefully pull it down the length of the hair.

-Step 4: Flat Iron Up
+Step 4: Using the Flat Iron to Make Waves